wrkode/beskar7/docs/hardware-compatibility.md

 - Uses only standard Redfish features
 - Simpler and more reliable

-### No VirtualMedia
+### Network Boot Only

 **Other tools:**
-- Mount ISOs via Redfish VirtualMedia
+- Complex ISO mounting mechanisms
-- Complex vendor quirks
+- Vendor-specific implementations
 - Unreliable across vendors

 **Beskar7:**